Children’s Quarter Members have a shared ethos based on cooperating for inclusion…

 Member Benefits include:

-- improved promotion of the work of your organisation
+- improved promotion of the work of your group or organisation

-- better access to funding through clustered and whole alliance of cooperative member tenders
+- better access to funding through cooperative tenders and joint bids with other members

 - a shared voice for inclusion to recognise need and support best practice

-- shared human and physical resources to benefit small, medium and large organisations through collaborative work for inclusive services for children, young people and families
+- shared human and physical resources for collaborative work for inclusive services for children, young people and families

 Children’s Quarter Vision, Mission, Values and Notes for Potential Members